Summer (Jun-Aug) at the Jigokudani Monkey Park

 Through June to August, we offer a range of group tours including seasonal and special events tours.

-Our 1-Day Matsumoto Castle & Kamikochi Alpine Valley Tour combines a morning visit to Matsumoto Castle with a guided walk at Kamikochi, before guests are given time to explore the stunning valley by themselves.
+Our 1-Day Tour from Matsumoto/Nagano: Kamikochi Alpine Valley combines a morning visit to Matsumoto Castle with a guided walk at Kamikochi, before guests are given time to explore the stunning valley by themselves.

 Our 1-Day Azumino Fireworks Festival & Snow Monkeys Tour is a special event tour, which combines a visit to the monkeys with attendance at Azumino’s evening fireworks display.